December 10, 2015 - The Western Alberta Transmission Line is in service

 - will be built between the Genesee and Langdon areas.

 - will include a converter station at each end of the line that changes electricity from DC to Alternating Current (AC), so the DC line can connect with the rest of the province's AC system.

 Depending on where you are in relation to the project, you may see or hear:

 - noise and construction crews

 - construction of a new substation

-We expect construction will take about two years and the line will be in service in the spring of 2015.
 We will continue to communicate with landowners during the construction phase to provide the most up-to-date information.

 Detailed Project Schedule